Do LED grow lights make good plant grow lights?

-- LED grow lights operate with extreme efficiency for the amount of light they emit.
+- LED grow lights operate with extreme energy efficiency for the amount of light they emit.
 Every system is different, but LEDs typically only use 10% of the energy of an incandescent bulb.
 While HID lights use 62.5 watts per square foot, LED lights draw only 32 watts per square foot!

 - Whereas HID lights need to be changed after a year or two, LED lights can last up to 10 years!
 They may be more expensive, but they pay for themselves over their lifespan.

 - Some LED grow lights have an adjustable light direction feature, which allows growers more control over where light is emitted.
 Because of this, we recommend you test your indoor garden with a PAR meter.
-Another reason to switch to LED is because these lights do not require a ballast.
+Another reason to switch to LED is that these lights do not require a ballast.

 To get the most out of your LED lights, pair them with a grow light mover, ensuring plants receive light from different angles.

 What size LED grow light do I need?

 This will vary, and your specific grow light should come with instructions on how large of an area it will cover, but a good rule of thumb is 32 Watts of actual power per square foot of growing space.
 For example, If your indoor garden is 5' x 5', you should be using an LED grow light of at least 800 Watts.

 Types of LED Light Fixtures